gonkmetrics/gonkmetrics.github.io/_posts/2022-03-22-frontend-basic-jsp1.md

-## Jakarta Server Pages - Basic Terms, Related Tags (Scriplets and Declarations)
+## Java Server Pages - Basic Terms, Related Tags (Scriplets and Declarations)

-Jakarta (form.
-Java) Server Pages is a framework used for web application development.
+Java (current.
+Jakarta) Server Pages is a framework used for web application development.

 This post will discuss:
 * Basic Terms